Follicular lymphoma is a type of non-Hodgkin lymphoma (NHL). NHL is a cancer of the lymphatic system.

 The treatment for advanced low grade NHL usually aims to control it for as long as possible, rather than to cure it.
 Treatment can often control the disease for several years.

 The time when the lymphoma disappears is called remission.
 Remission can last for many years.
 But second and later remissions are usually shorter than the first remission.
 You usually have more treatment when the lymphoma comes back.

 There are several phases of treatment.
 These are:

 - further treatment if your lymphoma comes back

 Your doctor might decide not to give treatment if you don't have any symptoms when you are diagnosed.
 Instead, your doctor monitors you with regular check ups.
-This is called watch and wait, or active monitoring.
+This is called active monitoring or watch and wait.

 Your doctor chooses to do this because you have no symptoms bothering you and your lymphoma can be very slow growing.
 All treatment has side effects, so doctors don't want to give people treatment they don't need.

 There is generally no evidence to show it is helpful to give treatment straight away to people with advanced low grade NHL, if they don't have symptoms.